linzhiqi/nativescript-wechat-share/README.md

 ## How to use

-#### add the plugin
+#### Add the plugin

 by ```tns plugin add nativescript-wechat-share```.

-#### configuration in Xcode
+#### Configurations in Xcode

 Open the iOS project in XCode and do configurations shown below:
-1. add libraries that the WeChat SDK depends on by Target->Build Phases->Link Binary With Libraries:
+1. Add libraries that the WeChat SDK depends on by Target->Build Phases->Link Binary With Libraries:
     - CoreTelephony.framework
     - libc++.tbd
     - libsqlite3.0.tbd
     - libz.tbd
     - SystemConfiguration.framework

-2. add URL Scheme for WeChat so your app can communication with WeChat app
+2. Add URL Scheme for WeChat so your app can communication with WeChat app
     - go to Target-> Info -> URL Types
     - click the + button and add a new scheme: identifier = weixin, URL Schemes = APP-ID
     - APP-ID is the APPID you got from WeChat after you registered your application on WeChat OpenApi dashboard: https://open.weixin.qq.com/

-3. add below into your Info.plist, you can find the file in Xcode's project navigator->project-name->project-name->Supporting Files->project-name-Info.plist
+3. Add below into your Info.plist, you can find the file in Xcode's project navigator->project-name->project-name->Supporting Files->project-name-Info.plist
       ```
 <key>LSApplicationQueriesSchemes</key>
 <array>